-Stepping out of your Uber without having to worry about digging for cash or how much to tip never gets old.
-The whole experience is uber-convenient (pun intended) and stress-free.
+Stepping out of your Uber without having to worry about digging for cash or how much to tip is freeing (although not free).
+The whole experience is very convenient and stress-free.
 Better still, while en route, you can order a venti macchiato through your Starbucks app and earn rewards at the same time.

-Pioneering companies like Amazon and Shopify realized long ago that a surefire way to keep customers loyal is by streamlining payments—e-wallets and stored bank information made spending a breeze.
-But now, non-financial businesses like Uber and Starbucks have entered the world of financial technology (aka fintech) to improve the customer experience.
-Thanks to fintech and banking-as-a-service (BaaS) providers, embedded banking is becoming mainstream.
+Pioneering companies like Amazon and Shopify realized long ago that a surefire way to keep customers loyal is by streamlining payments — e-wallets and stored bank information made spending a breeze.
+And now, non-financial businesses like Uber and Starbucks have entered the world of financial technology (aka fintech) to improve the customer experience.
+Thanks to fintech, embedded banking is becoming mainstream.

 Learn more about how embedded finance works, the advantages of embedded finance for both customers and companies, and how non-fintechs can integrate the technology into their platforms or business.

-It used to be that cryptocurrencies had bankers shaking in their boots.
-But embedded finance seems to have crept up and taken the traditional financing powerhouses by surprise.
-With banking-as-a-service infrastructure, licensed banks' digital services are integrated directly into the products of retailers and other businesses.
+Embedded finance seems to have crept up and taken the traditional financial powerhouses by surprise.
+By offering financial products through a technology platform, or separately, financial services are integrated directly into the products of retailers and other businesses.

-Non-financial operators and retailers can cut banks out of the payment process as users pay directly through the application programming interface (API.)
-Basically, embedded finance allows any company to offer financial services directly to their customers.
-This improves the customer experience as well as the customer-client relationship.
+Non-financial enterprises can remove the reliance on traditional banks with direct payments through an app or website.
+Embedded finance allows any company to offer financial services directly to their customers.
+This improves the customer experience as well as the customer-business relationship.

 With embedded finance, companies can offer the same services as a bank.
-These services extend to embedded bank accounts; online or in-app payments; branded credit, debit, and gift cards with rewards programs; integrated lending; even insurance and international payments.
+These services extend to accounts and wallets, online or in-app payments, branded cards, and global money transfers.

 Embedded finance is still emerging, but the value is already being recognized.
-Many companies are turning to BaaS providers and integrating solutions with their existing infrastructures.
+Many companies are integrating solutions with their existing infrastructures.

-In fact, a recent study that polled 205 senior decision-makers with responsibility for tech innovation found that 29% of businesses already include financial services as part of their product offerings, and that number jumped to over 50% for the most innovative companies.
+In fact, a recent study that polled 205 senior decision-makers with responsibility for tech innovation found that 29 percent of businesses already include financial services as part of their product offerings, and that number jumped to over 50 percent for the most innovative companies.

 There are many aspects to embedded finance, but what they all have in common is the convergence of commerce, the customer, the business, and finance.
 Here's a rundown of the more common examples of embedded finance.

-Embedded payment services, like those made at Uber or Starbucks, are the most popular.
-Payments are made through an API or an app while an e-wallet contains the customer’s bank account information.
-The customer pays by tapping their phone at a point of sale, or tapping a few buttons on their phone to trigger the payment.
+Embedded payment services, like those made at Uber or Starbucks, are the most prevalent due to their ease of use.
+Payments are made through an API or an app while a digital wallet contains the customer’s bank account information.
+The customer pays by tapping their phone at a point-of-sale, or tapping a few buttons on their phone to trigger the payment.

 Younger generations rarely stand in line at the corner bank and fill out reams of paper to open a bank account.
 Instead, they have a cup of coffee, go to an app on their phone, register in minutes, open a bank account, and request a debit card.
 The process is quick with few hassles and very few questions asked.
 It’s a seismic shift in customer behavior.